radareorg/radare2-book/basic_commands/comparing_bytes.md

     0x00000002 (byte=03)   90 ' '  ->  4c 'L'
     [0x08048000]>

-Another subcommand of `c` (compare) command is the `cc` which stands for 'compare code'.
+Another subcommand of `c` (compare) command is `cc` which stands for 'compare code'.

     [0x4A13B8C0]> cc 0x39e8e089 @ 0x4A13B8C0

     [0x08049A80]> cc sym.main2 @ sym.main

-`c8` Compare a quadword from the current seek (0x00000000) from a math expression
+`c8` compares a quadword from the current seek (0x00000000) from a math expression

     [0x00000000]> c8 4